Email firstname.lastname@example.org or phone 07880 932655

 • exploration of methods to help me reflect on how my own experiences and personality influence the way in which I work with you

-• ways of maintaining my own health and wellbeing (including personal therapy) to ensure that I am fit to practise.
+• ways of maintaining my own health and wellbeing (including personal therapy) to ensure that I am fit to practice.

 As well as keeping my skills and knowledge up to date, I like to keep connected to colleagues for learning and mutual support.
 From 2018 to 2021, I was on the committee of the STAA (Scottish Transactional Analysis Association), which focuses on developing the TA community in Scotland and on providing CPD and networking opportunities.
-Find out more here.
-I’ve also been involved with OCTIA, the Online Counselling and Therapy in Action conference, an annual event that brings therapists who work online together (both online and in person) for development, learning and networking.
+I was involved with OCTIA, the Online Counselling and Therapy in Action conference, an annual event bringing therapists who work online together (both online and in person) for development, learning and networking.

 I’m a current member of the British Association for Counselling and Psychotherapy (BACP), the Association for Counselling and Therapy Online (ACTO), and the British Focusing Association (BFA).